July H. Thomson: Biography

-In nearly every instance the girls who left the camp as cured returned to employments that bring them better wages than those they received when they were forced to drop their work and go to the camp for restoration.
-Some of the girls who went there were unable to relinquish their work, the money they received in wages being required in home life.
+In nearly every instance, the girls who left the camp as cured returned to employments that brought them better wages than those they received when they were forced to drop their work and go to the camp for restoration.
+Some girls who went there could not relinquish their work; the money they received in wages was required in their home life.
 But even this did not prevent them from receiving the benefits of the camp.
-At the end of their day's work they came back to receive their supper, their lunch at nine, and their sleeping accommodations, as well as breakfast.
+At the end of their day's work, they returned to receive their supper, lunch at nine, sleeping accommodations, and breakfast.
 This costs the camp fifty-five cents.
 Briefly, it was possible for a rundown, susceptible or affected girl to continue her self-supporting employment and still receive care, attention and cure in the camp.
 This treatment was such that recently a girl gained eight pounds in a single week.
-In one instance, a girl badly in need of such care and who could not sacrifice her wages of four dollars a week, was taken in and her mother given the four dollars until she was again able to go out and take her position.
+In one instance, a girl badly in need of such care and who could not sacrifice her wages of four dollars a week was taken in, and her mother was given the four dollars until she could go out and retake her position.
 Many cases like this were cared for.

-The pupils of Lenox Hall raised enough money to purchase furniture for one room, and since then maintained two beds.
-They formally dedicated the room and a brass plate was put on the door.
+The pupils of Lenox Hall raised enough money to purchase furniture for one room, and since then, they have maintained two beds.
+They formally dedicated the room, and a brass plate was on the door.

-Collins did a great work in founding this camp, and she was justly gratified in knowing that she perhaps laid the way for the healing and care of thousands of girls who benefited by her movement.
+Collins did a great job founding this camp, and she was justly gratified in knowing that she perhaps paved the way for the healing and care of thousands of girls who benefited from her movement.

-During the winter of 1917–1918, Collins founded the "Y" Canteen Union Station who fed 131,584 soldiers coming back from World War I. It was sponsored by the Young Women's Christian Association women and employed 210 volunteers.
+During the winter of 1917–1918, Collins founded the "Y" Canteen Union Station, which fed 131,584 soldiers returning from World War I. It was sponsored by the Young Women's Christian Association and employed 210 volunteers.
 According to John R. Mott, national head of the Y.M.C.A., it was "the greatest canteen in the United States; the greatest in the world after that at Bordeaux, France".

 She died on October 16, 1929, and is buried at Bellefontaine Cemetery.